-Note: Unfortunately, the process for starting a church varies state-to-state and with other factors.
+Note: Remember that the process for starting a church varies state-to-state and with other factors.
 These are all important steps no matter where you are, but depending on what you need for each step, you might need to work out of order.

 No worries, if you do!
 Consider this a checklist and come back to it when you need to figure out the next step toward starting a church.

-Here’s How to Start a Church in 7 steps:
+Here’s How to Start a Church in seven steps.

 The absolute first step?
 Figure out who you are, how you’ll be known, and what you want your church to be like.